Directed by John Guilerman. Written by Lorenzo Semple.

 Universal had also announced a remake of KONG in 1975, but because this version was rushed into production they canceled their film, which was a period remake and would have reportedly followed the original much more closely.

 The 1976 version of KING KONG has some interesting priorities in that it is a love story first, a cautionary environmental tale second and an adventure story third.
 The love story and adventure story aspects should be self evident, but the environmental angle is a bit subtler, and perhaps a bit prescient.
 Who is the villain of the piece?
 Ostensibly it is Wilson, but he represents a large gas company.
 Like it or not, he typifies the public perception that the "big" companies are only concerned with profits, the environment be damned.
 Kong is nothing if not a part of the environment and what happens to him is akin to an oil/mining/logging company ripping up the land side for drilling purposes.
-Wilson's actions are driven first by dreams of grandeur, then by self-presevation.
+Wilson's actions are driven first by dreams of grandeur, then by self-preservation.
 Whereas Denham in the 1933 version wanted to land the big one to sell tickets, Wilson's dream of landing the big one means selling gas, presumably because it will help him get higher in the company.
 When the oil evaporates, he turns to Kong as a possible advertising tool.
 Does he care about the ecosystem of the island?
 Not so much.

 After Kong

 This was Jeff Bridges first taste of being the lead in a big Hollywood movie, and one gets the impression that he did not particularly enjoy the experience.
 He retreated to smaller films after this--the quirky WINTER GAMES was begun in 1976 but not finished until 1979, and SOMEBODY KILLED HER HUSBAND in 1978.
 He is good in both of these films, but still had not developed into a true lead.
 This would begin in CUTTER'S WAY in 1981, where Bridges exhibits considerable growth in his ability to play serious.
-He also flashed a bit of the sexy swagger that would be utilized much more fully in 1984's AGAINST ALL ODDS, he became a legitimate Hollywood leading man.
+He also flashed a bit of the sexy swagger that would be utilized much more fully in 1984's AGAINST ALL ODDS, after which he became a legitimate Hollywood leading man.
 He would hone his craft in such diverse films such as STARMAN, THE FISHER KING, AMERICAN HEART, THE VANNISHING, and THE BIG LEBOWSKI,

 Jessica Lange had a bad time with KONG.
 She was unprepared for the critical thrashing she received--unjustly--and retreated from the limelight.
 She regrouped and started his career again, this time with an eye towards being the serious actor she was.
 She was worlds apart from Dwan as Cora in the 1981 remake of THE POSTMAN ALWAYS RINGS TWICE, showing serious dramatic acting chops.
 She was grounded and endearing as Julie in 1982's TOOTSIE, and incendiary as Frances Farmer in 1982's FRANCES.
 Never again would her acting ability be questioned.
 If anything, the subsequent work she did over the next four decades proved what a great job she did in Kong.